cockroachdb/docs/v20.2/create-changefeed.md

 #### Avro limitations

-You can only emit an Avro record if you are using a changefeed [connected to Kafka](#create-a-changefeed-connected-to-kafka-using-avro).
 Below is a list of unsupported SQL types and values for Avro changefeeds:

 - [Decimals](decimal.html) must have precision specified.
 - [Decimals](decimal.html) with `NaN` or infinite values cannot be written in Avro.